 Ford Motor Company built two types of Country Sedan Wagons in 1958.
 These were a six passenger and a nine passenger model.
 Ford produced about 69,000 six passenger vehicles and about 21,000 nine passenger vehicles.
 Ford Country Squire wagons totaled about 15,000.

-Another of our photo articles you may enjoy is of the 1966 Studebaker Wagonaire found on the link below…
+Additional photo articles you may enjoy are of the 1966 Studebaker Wagonaire and the 1949 GMC Suburban found on the links below...

 1958 Ford Country Sedan Auction Prices